-You may not leave home with jewelry that is as elaborate or expensive as Elizabeth Taylor’s or Kim Kardashian’s.
+You may not leave home with jewellery that is as elaborate or expensive as Elizabeth Taylor’s or Kim Kardashian’s.
 However, you can use their situations to understand why the right insurance needs to be in place when you travel.

 Taylor’s 69-carat, pear-cut diamond

-In 1969, actors Richard Burton and Elizabeth Taylor purchased a 69-carat, pear-cut diamond, and Taylor wore it briefly as a ring before having it reset as a necklace.
+In 1969, actors Richard Burton and Elizabeth Taylor purchased this amazing diamond, and Taylor wore it briefly as a ring before having it reset as a necklace.
 It was originally owned by Harriet Annenberg Ames, who was said to have sold it because she felt as though she couldn’t wear it in public for fear of being robbed and because letting it sit in a bank vault was a waste.
 And while Taylor may not have been afraid to show off the diamond, due to the terms of Burton’s million-dollar insurance policy, she could only wear it 30 days out of the year.
-The rest of the time it needed to stay in a secure bank vault, and when she did go out in public with it on, she must be accompanied by armed guards.1
+The rest of the time it needed to stay in a secure bank vault, and when she did go out in public with it on, she had to be accompanied by armed guards.1

 Kardashian’s 20-carat, emerald-cut diamond ring

 While staying at a VIP apartment in Paris in 2016, Kim Kardashian was robbed and briefly held hostage at gunpoint.
 The perpetrator took an estimated US$10 million in jewels, including her diamond engagement ring, valued at US$4.49 million.
 While her insurance company paid out over US$6.1 million to compensate her for the loss, they sued to get the money from her security team, saying they were negligent in their duties.2

 The questions you need to ask about your jewellery insurance: